 - Advocating in special education mediations;

-- Attending disciplinary proceedings for regular and special education students; and
+- Attending disciplinary proceedings for special education students and, in unique circumstances, regular education students; and

-- Helping navigate other educational issues for successful resolutions.
+- Helping navigate other special education issues for successful resolutions.